juanfont/headscale/docs/proposals/001-acls.md

 tailnet.

-For personal users the default behavior could either allow all communications between all namespaces (like tailscale) or dissallow all communications between namespaces (current behavior).
+For personal users the default behavior could either allow all communications between all namespaces (like tailscale) or disallow all communications between namespaces (current behavior).

 For businesses and organisations, viewing a headscale instance a single tailnet would allow users (namespace) to talk to each other with the ACLs.
-As described in tailscale's documentation [[1]], a server should be tagged and personnal devices should be tied to a user.
+As described in tailscale's documentation [[1]], a server should be tagged and personal devices should be tied to a user.
 Translated in headscale's terms each user can have multiple devices and all those devices should be in the same namespace.
 The servers should be tagged and used as such.